*Tighten Vagina & Uterus *Relieve Dryness *More Intense Orgasms

 Nearly 25% of all women will experience some sort of pelvic floor disorder

 In addition to toning and tightening, our customers often report easier menstruation as well as reduced menopausal symptoms.

+For best results take 2 bottles a month for the first 3 months, then only 1 bottle a month thereafter for enduring benefits.
 Typically, tightening is seen within 1 month of use, although sometimes up to 3 months.

 Two (2) capsules twice a day, half an hour before meals, morning and evening or as directed by a healthcare professional.
 Use 2 bottles a month for 3 months then reduce to 1 a month.

 Do not use during pregnancy or while trying to get pregnant.
 As with any dietary supplement, consult with your healthcare professional.

 Ahmad, Wasim, N. A. Khan, Ghufran Ahmad, and Shamshad Ahmad.
 (2012) Physico-chemical Standardization of Tukhm-e-Qurtum (Carthamustinctorius Linn.)
 Hamdardmedicus, 55(4), 41-45.
 Print.

 Chen, John K., and Tina T. Chen.
 Chinese Medical Herbology and Pharmacology.
 City of Industry, CA: Art of Medicine Press, 2009.
 Print.

 DragonHerbs.com.
 Four Things.
 Web.
 03 Feb.
 2014.

 Ozaki Y, Kawahara N, Harada M. (1991) Anti-inflammatory effect of ZingibercassumunarRoxb. and its active principles.
 Chem Pharm Bull.
 39(9), 2353-6.